 That’s a question that only you can answer.
 Potty training can be easy or hard. some kids fall into the new regime with little or no resistance, and others do not.

 My first son struggled when we first tried to potty train.
 We stopped and then tried again in around 6 months.
 This time, he flew through it and didn’t look back!

 You need to figure out if you should start potty training your toddler.
 Getting your toddler to poop in the potty is one of life’s greatest wins as a parent!
 Not only is it a big step towards independence, but it saves you some money too!

 Conclusion – Fighting Diaper Changes is only a Phase.

-While it may not seem like it at the time, your toddler fighting getting their diaper change is only a phase.
-They will grow out of it, but it is important for your toddler to do that on their timeline.
+While it may not seem like it at the time, your toddler fighting getting their diaper changed is only a phase.
+They will grow out of it, but your toddler needs to do that on their timeline.

-Each child hits their developmental milestones at their own rate.
+Each child hits their developmental milestones at their rate.

 Don’t rush them.
 You will be fighting about something else in no time!
 The average age that a child is out of diapers is around 27 months, so you still have some time.

 Potty training is your next battle.
 Then you won’t have to worry about changing your toddler’s diaper anymore.